-The principal evaluation will be comprised of three different aspects.
-The principal evaluation will be first comprised of student achievement goals.
+The principal evaluation will consist of three different aspects.
+The principal evaluation will first comprise student achievement goals.
 The district leadership team will build a district goal as well as a building goal for the high school and elementary.
-The principal evaluation will be comprised of the district goal, one building goal, and one individual goal.
+The principal evaluation will comprise the district goal, one building goal, and one individual goal.
 The plan will include the areas of student achievement, strategic leadership, instructional leadership, managerial leadership, cultural leadership, communications leadership, school community leadership, ethical and professional leadership.

-State Requirments include both formative and summative evaluations.
+State Requirements include both formative and summative evaluations.